-- The X-Files.
-In "One Son" Mulder and Scully go through decontamination at the Center for Disease Control facility at Fort Marlene, including a shower where they're separated only by a shoulder-high wall.
-No words are exchanged, though even Celibate Hero Mulder can't stop his eyes flicking downwards when he and Scully turn to face each other.
+- The X-Files: In episode "One Son", Mulder and Scully go through decontamination at the Center for Disease Control facility at Fort Marlene, including a shower where they're separated only by a shoulder-high wall.
+No words are exchanged, though even Chaste Hero Mulder can't stop his eyes flicking downwards when he and Scully turn to face each other.

 - Happened to Sarah Connor on The Sarah Connor Chronicles.
 It was portrayed realistically and looked extremely uncomfortable.
 It turned out that her boss faked her radiation test in an attempt to intimidate her.